genericmoniker/alert_wordpress_widget/README.md

 Known Issues
 ------------

-I'm pretty sure you can only have one such widget per site, which could be fixed by having a better name for the cached image file.
+I'm pretty sure you can only have one such widget per site, which could possibly be fixed by having a better name for the cached image file.

+Only tested on PHP 5.3.